Von Willebrand Disease (VWD)

 - Discourage your child from taking part

-in certain contact sports.
+in certain contact or high-risk sports.
 Injuries may lead to bleeding.
-Talk with your child's
+Talk with your

 - Have your child wear a medical